Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Dear Mr. Thompson,

 I hope this message finds you well.
 I wanted to express my gratitude for offering me the Sales Manager position at GreenEarth Solutions.
-After careful consideration, I have decided to decline the offer, as I have concluded that another opportunity aligns better with my values and career goals.
+After spending some time considering my options, I’ve decided to accept another role that’s just a better fit for where I’m at right now.

 I sincerely appreciate the opportunity to meet with you and learn about your organization.
 I was particularly impressed with your commitment to sustainability and the supportive team environment, and I wish you and your team continued success.